Star Wars Holiday Special: Plot

 On Life Day, Chewbacca, accompanied by Han Solo, is headed home to see his family.
 Along the way, the duo is chased by two Star Destroyers, but they escape into hyperspace.
 Meanwhile, on Kashyyyk, Chewbacca's family is preparing for his return.
 Hoping to find the Millennium Falcon, his wife, Malla, runs a computer scan for starships in the area but is unsuccessful.

 Malla contacts Luke Skywalker, who, along with R2-D2, is working on his X-wing fighter.
 Luke tells her that he does not know what happened.
-Malla contacts Saun Dann, a local trader.
-He tells her through a carefully worded message that Han and Chewbacca are on their way and should be arriving soon.

-Malla then attempts (unsuccessfully) to prepare a meal, the instructions of which are being aired via a local cooking show by an eccentric four-armed alien cook, Chef Gormaanda (Harvey Korman).
+Malla contacts local trader Saun Dann, telling her through a carefully worded message that Han and Chewbacca are on their way and should be arriving soon.
+Malla then attempts (unsuccessfully) to prepare a meal, the instructions of which are being aired via a local cooking show by an eccentric four-armed alien cook, Chef Gormaanda.

 Saun arrives with Life Day gifts for everyone, including a virtual reality fantasy program (featuring Diahann Carroll) for Itchy.
 Back on the Falcon, Chewbacca and Han have just come out of hyperspace not far from Kashyyyk.
 Han notices an increased Imperial presence, so they decide to land in an unguarded area to the north.

 As they enter the atmosphere, Lumpy hears the roaring of the ship.
 Believing Han and Chewie might be arriving, Malla opens the door, but instead finds two stormtroopers and officers.
 The Imperials force their way into the house.
 An officer orders a search for Chewbacca.

 As they search, Saun and the others attempt to distract them with food and Malla's music video box (which features a video by Jefferson Starship).
 When the music finishes, the head officer orders the search to continue.
 The head officer tells Malla to keep Lumpy busy while they search his room, so Lumpy (and the viewing audience) uses a viewscreen to watch a cartoon of one of his father's many adventures: